Michigan’s iconic shape is carved out by four of the Great Lakes: Superior, Huron, Erie and Michigan.

 The majority of Michigan’s eastern border is spanned by Lake Huron.
 Better known as the “Sunrise Side,” this shore is famous for its spectacular views of the sun peeking over the water’s horizon.

-Just below the "Thumb," in the southwest corner of the state, is Lake Erie.
+Just below the "Thumb," in the southeast corner of the state, is Lake Erie.
 While Erie’s Michigan lakeshore is the smallest of the four lakes, the wildlife and hiking is unrivaled.

 Along the northern shore of Michigan’s Upper Peninsula is Lake Superior, the largest freshwater lake in the world.
 Pictured Rocks National Lakeshore is home to 42 miles of sandstone cliffs and lines the lake’s edge from Munising to Grand Marais.
 Lake Superior is also home to Michigan’s only National Park, Isle Royale, with miles of hiking trails and untouched wildlife.